 I'm heading to the annual meeting of the Association of American Geographers for the first time this year.
 We're heading to Chicago for five days in April, and the very Rory Gilmore side of me is looking forward to the giant catalog of sessions for planning out my days.
-In addition to being my first AAGs, it's also the first time I've organized a conference session, a local food & agriculture paper session that Nathan McClintock has graciously agreed to be discussant for.
+In addition to being my first AAGs, it's also the first time I've organized a conference session, one on local food & agriculture.

 I'm also registering for the Dimensions in Political Ecology conference and the International Conference on Food Studies that will take place late in 2015.
 This means I have three projects--each diving into different aspects of the idea(s) I have for my dissertation.
 Here's the talk line-up